 Schema

-is a list of attributes that describe the items of an Entity
+are objects that describe the items and attributes of an Entity

 :